Sapd/HeadsetControl/README.md

 ### Prerequisites

-You will need hidapi, c compilers and cmake.
-All usually installable via package managers.
+Before building, ensure you have the necessary dependencies installed, including HIDAPI, C compilers, and CMake.
+These dependencies can usually be installed via your system's package manager.

 #### Debian / Ubuntu